Skip to main content

 Treating multiple sclerosis

-Treating MS involves comprehensive care by a neurologist, primary care physician, physical therapist, occupational therapist, psychologist or psychiatrist, social worker, and nurses.
-Treatment options are available to help reduce the frequency of episodes or severity of symptoms.
-It can allow individuals to continue living their lives while minimizing the impact of MS on their daily activities.
-Typically, you may be treated with a combination of medications and various other therapies.
+Treating MS involves comprehensive care by a team including healthcare providers such as a neurologist, primary care physician, physical therapist, occupational therapist, psychologist or psychiatrist, social worker, nurses, and pharmacists.
+Treatment options are available to help reduce the frequency of episodes or the severity of symptoms.
+This can allow individuals to continue living their lives while minimizing the impact of MS on their daily activities.
+Typically, people with MS are treated with a combination of medications and various other therapies.

 Some of the most common medications for MS include: